josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/🌐_india_is_not_a_local_network.md

 do not stop being political people at work.

-They carry:
+They may carry:

 - local knowledge;
 - family knowledge;
 - platform knowledge;
 - political interpretation.

-A domestic story may therefore enter global awareness through the same professional networks that maintain digital systems.
+A domestic story may therefore enter global awareness through the same broad professional worlds that maintain digital systems.

 This does not mean:

-- workers improperly use customer data;
+- workers used customer data;
-- political circulation depends on workplace misconduct;
+- political circulation depended on workplace misconduct;
-- all Indian technical workers share one view.
+- technical workers acted as one political constituency;
+- occupational proximity proves access to platform decision-making.

-It means globally distributed labour creates globally distributed social awareness.
+Globally distributed labour creates globally distributed social awareness.

+That is enough for this node.

 ---